Spectral Method attacks Sparse LWE, Sparse LPN and Beyond: Distinguishing by spectral method over Kikuchi Graphs

 Let us prove an upper bound on the spectral norm of the adjacency matrix of a signed graph.
-This is analogous to the well known spectral norm bound of an unsigned graph.
+This is a generalization of the well known spectral norm bound of an unsigned graph.